hazelcast/hazelcast-jet-demos/README.md

 * [Real-time Image Recognition](./realtime-image-recognition) - Recognizes images present in the webcam video input with a model trained with CIFAR-10 dataset.

-* [Cryptocurrency Realtime Trend](./cryptocurrency-realtime-trend) - Twitter and Reddit content is analyzed in real time to calculate cryptocurrency trend list with popularity index.
+* [Cryptocurrency Realtime Trend](./cryptocurrency-realtime-trend) - Twitter content is analyzed in real time to calculate cryptocurrency trend list with popularity index.
 * [Online Training Traffic Predictor](./online-training-traffic-predictor) - Continuously computes linear regression models from current traffic.
 Uses the trend from week ago to predict traffic now.

 * [Jet Leopard](./jetleopard) - This is a simple example of a sports book and is a good introduction to the Pipeline API.
 It also uses Hazelcast IMDG as an in-memory data store.